Robert Döpel: Academia and Uranprojkt

-In Russia
+Soviet program of nuclear weapons

 Near the close of World War II, the Soviet Union sent special search teams into Germany to locate and deport German nuclear scientists or any others who could be of use to the Soviet atomic bomb project.
-The Russian Alsos teams were headed by NKVD Colonel General A. P. Zavenyagin and staffed with numerous scientists, from their only nuclear laboratory, attired in NKVD officer's uniforms.
+The Russian Alsos teams were headed by NKVD security operative Avraami Zavenyagin and staffed with numerous scientists, from their only nuclear laboratory, attired in NKVD officer's uniforms.
 The main search team, headed by Colonel General Zavenyagin, arrived in Berlin on 3 May, the day after Russia announced the fall of Berlin to their military forces; it included Colonel General V. A. Makhnjov, and nuclear physicists Yulij Borisovich Khariton, Isaak Konstantinovich Kikoin, and Lev Andreevich Artsimovich.
 Döpel was sent to the Soviet Union to work on their atomic bomb effort.

 At first, he worked at the Nauchno-Issledovatel'skij Institut-9 (NII-9, Scientific Research Institute No. 9), in Moscow.
 There, he worked with Max Volmer on the production of heavy water.
-In 1952, he became a regular professor of experimental physics at the university of Woronesh.
-In 1954, he married the Ukrainian Sinaida Fedorowna Trunowna, widow of a Soviet officer that had died in World War II.

 Back in Germany

-Döpel returned to East Germany in 1957, together with his wife.
-He became professor of applied physics and director of the Institut für Angewandte Physik (Institute for Applied Physics) at the Hochschule für Elektrotechnik (today the Technische Universität) Ilmenau.
-There, he conducted spectral analysis of the mechanism of electric discharges in gases.
+In 1957, the Soviet government allowed Döpel to be returned to East Germany after he accepted a technical and teaching position at the Technical University of Ilmenau, his birth town.
+There, he became professor of physics and directed an Institute for Applied Physics of the Technical University of Ilmenau.
+Döpel conducted research on the experimental physics and conducted investigations on the spectral analysis of the mechanism of electric discharges in gases.

 Later on, he was engaged in energetics in connection with waste heat and global warming problems.
 With his zero-dimensional climate model, he estimated global warming contributions from waste heat for coming centuries which have been confirmed meanwhile by more refined model calculations.
 He died in Ilmenau in 1982.
 In honour of his 100th birthday in 1995, there were solemn colloquia at the Universities of Ilmenau and of Leipzig.